Using VLC for Camera Streaming

 in a text file, the next time you run VLC, you can just paste this string into this textbox and save the configuration steps above.

-Start the Stream (Start the Stream)
+Start the Stream by clicking the

 button.(See Figure 3.)

-- You can stop stream recording by clicking the
+Controlling the Stream - You can stop stream recording by clicking the

 button at the bottom of the VLC Media Player.
 (See Figure 4.)
 This stops the recording of the camera stream.
 When you use a File as the stream Output Source, the file will continue to grow in size as long as you are streaming.
 If you are space constrained on your hard disk, this can be an important consideration.